ZakharTeshukov/GlobalDebateSociety/TASKS.md

 ## Implementation Plan

-The next immediate steps will focus on optimizing the remaining assets (JavaScript) to further improve page load times.
-After that, the focus will shift to content-related SEO factors like freshness and authority.
+The next immediate steps will focus on content-related SEO factors like freshness and authority.

 ### Relevant Files